 Reparations repayments led to the German economy becoming devalued.
 Having to pay such large sums to the Allies resulted in the German economy having a rapidly reduced capacity to purchase goods, as they were compelled to give much of their accumulated wealth and produce to the Allies in part payment towards the Reparations bill.
+The level of reparations Germany had to pay was set out in the Treaty of Versailles.

 This had several consequences.
 First, it resulted in the value of the German currency falling.
 The table above illustrates how rapidly this happened.
 Second, it resulted in the cost of items within Germany rising as the relative cost of importation rose as the value of the currency declined.
 This is inflationary in nature and has several consequences.
 In situations such as this people make use of their savings, as they cannot afford to make purchases using only their weekly or monthly income.
 In Germany billions of dollars worth of hoarded and saved marks re-entered the economy in the period after the war.
 Again, this results in inflation rising and the value of the currency falling when compared to other currencies.
 Combined, these factors lead to a cycle of devaluation and inflation that can, and did, become hyperinflation.